RoseSkullIXVI/humble-hero-api/README.md

+# Superheroes API (NestJS)

+This is a simple backend API built with NestJS to manage superheroes.
+It allows adding superheroes and fetching a list of superheroes sorted by their humility scores.

+## Features:
+- **POST /superheroes**: Add a new superhero with a name, superpower, and humility score (0 - 10).
+- **GET /superheroes**: Fetch all superheroes sorted by their humility score (descending).

 ## Team Player Attitude
 Collaboration is critical for developing effective products.
 If I were to work with a coworker on the subject, I would prioritize: